 This lecture series was endowed by Dr Lee Seng Tee in 2005 on the occasion of the College’s 40th anniversary.

-Lyndal Roper, Regius Professor of History at Oxford, will give the ninth lecture in the series on 28 April at 6.15pm in the Lee Hall.
-All are welcome to this free lecture, but booking is recommended - please book by email or by calling 01223 335936.
+Neil MacGregor OM AO FSA, Inaugural Artistic Director of the Humboldt Forum, Berlin, and formerly Director of the British Museum, will give the tenth lecture in the series on 11 May at 6pm in the Lee Hall.
+All are welcome to this free lecture, but booking is recommended - please book online at: lee-lecture.eventbrite.com.
 (Poster)